anydotcrypto/metatransactions/docs/EIP-proposal.md

 1. The `Permit()` function is intrusive as it requires the target contract to natively handle replay protection (e.g. verify the user's signature and then increment nonce by 1).

-2. `msgSender()` tries to alleviate the contract intrusiveness as a global singleton RelayHub contract is responsible for handling the replay protection.
+2. `msgSender()` tries to alleviate the contract intrusiveness, as a global singleton RelayHub contract is responsible for handling the replay protection.
 The target contract is only required to replace msg.sender with msgSender() .

 So far no single approach has achieved wide-spread adoption and this is most evident in [Gnosis Safe](https://github.com/gnosis/safe-contracts/blob/development/contracts/GnosisSafe.sol#L193) that implements three solutions to the msg.sender problem.
 This includes checking a signed message from the externally owned account that is not compatible with Permit(), checking the message hash for uniqueness (i.e. a form of replay protection) and finally checking contract signatures via EIP-1271.